• Skip to primary navigation

 William Shakespeare

-Becoming self-sufficient means that mastering just one skill isn’t going to keep us clothed, fed, and housed.
+Becoming self-reliant means that mastering just one skill isn’t going to keep us clothed, fed, and housed.
 There is a basic requirement to become competent in many skills to be able to reduce reliance on supermarkets and big business.
 In attempting to reduce this reliance, we’ve been relying on skills we’ve learned from previous employment, or have an interest in and have either researched and taught ourselves or have learned from others.

 The Refuge